BorczeAngelov/PoC-NgApp-OAuth2-GoogleSheetsAPI/README.md

 - [x] Set up the Angular development environment and project structure.
 - [x] Implement the authentication service using Google OAuth 2.0.
-- [ ] Enable the Google Sheets API and obtain OAuth 2.0 credentials from the Google Cloud Console.
+- [x] Enable the Google Sheets API and obtain OAuth 2.0 credentials from the Google Cloud Console.
-- [ ] Create the UI components for the text input and submission.
-- [ ] Develop the service to handle HTTP requests to the Google Sheets API.
-- [ ] Write the logic to append text messages to the Google Spreadsheet.
+- [x] CRUD operations to the Google Spreadsheet.
-- [ ] Configure the deployment process to GitHub Pages.

 ## Publishing Angular App on GitHub Pages